BrandonTDiep/MyPok-monFactsAcademy/README.md

 # My Pokemon Card Facts
-A website designed and developed to display facts about Pokemon Cards.
+A website designed and developed to display facts about Pokemon Cards with Pokémon TCG API.

 **Link to project:** https://mypokemoncardfacts.netlify.app/